Welcome to today's edition of the Rush 24-7 podcast.

 And yet today, President Obama gives a very clear statement.

-He says the Senkaku Islands are administered by Japan and therefore fall under the U.S. Japan Treaty, he wrote, or he wrote this out, and we oppose any unilateral attempts to undermine Japan's administration of these islands.
+He says the Senkaku Islands are administered by Japan and therefore fall under the U.S.-Japan Treaty.

-Now, this seemed to be very clearly to everybody an attempt to assure Japan that the U.S. would actually come to their defense if the Senkaku, which is a disputed island chain, the Chinese call it the Daiu, if the Senkaku were to boil up into some kind of confrontation, that the U.S. would have Japan's back.
+Now, this seemed to be very clearly to everybody an attempt to assure Japan that the U.S. would actually come to their defense if the Senkaku, which is a disputed island chain, the Chinese call it the Daiyu, if the Senkaku were to boil up into some kind of confrontation, that the U.S. would have Japan's back.

-Do you really think the leadership in Japan believes that?
+Now, let me ask you this: do you really think the leadership in Japan believes that?

-More importantly than that, do you think that the Chinese, in this case, uh the Chinese Central Committee, do you think that they actually are afraid in any capacity of this?
+More importantly than that, do you think that the Chinese, in this case, the Chinese Central Committee, do you think that they actually are afraid in any capacity of this?

 They think that we're going to do anything.